SharePointPro/ngx-dropzone-image-preview/README.md

 This preview object will display the image if an image is uploaded, otherwise it will show icons based on the type of file uploaded.

 # Usage
-**note** git only provides a snippit from an angular project and is not a buildable solution.
+**note** this git only contains a snippit from an angular project and is not a buildable solution.

 ```
 <ngx-dropzone (change)="onSelect($event)">